Bobbyp99/automated-conflict-identifier-app/README.md

 - everything from this point should be done from the backend

 ### 3. Install dependencies
+First, must download "Pip" which is a package installer for Python.
+Once you have Pip, write once again from the backend the following
 ```bash
 pip install -r requirements.txt
 ```